 “Oh yeah?
 You should see your own daughters on a Saturday night.”

 Guido arranged for Woogie to meet him at the Bugeja family home in Maitland Street on the evening before the dead man’s funeral.
-They were to walk over to the dead man’s house after last instructions from Dionisio.
+They were to walk over to the deceased’s house after listening to last instructions from Dionisio.
 Dionisio trusted his son to be responsible but wanted to speak to Woogie before the job:

 Woogie spoke up:

 “Don’t worry, Dionisio.
-I will be very sad, very sad… and have a terrible time.
+I will be very, very sad.
+Very sad… and have a terrible time.
 That’s for dead certain.
-Oh.
+Oh!
 Sorry.
-I mean…yes…um…very, very sad.
+I mean yes…um…very, very sad.
 They will think my mother just died or something.
-Oh.
-No. You know…”
+Oh!
+No. No, You know what I mean…”

 Dionisio rolled his eyes.
 Guido placed his hand gently on the arm of his blabbering friend: